 01 — Introduction

 Unlike self-reported metrics — mood ratings, journaling streaks, or app engagement scores — the DI is derived from observable behavioral data: missions completed, proof submitted, quality of reflection, timeliness of execution, and consistency across weeks.
 It cannot be inflated by logging in.
 It cannot be gamed by submitting low-effort responses.
-It is a signal, not a score to optimize.
+It is a signal, not a score to optimise.

 The DI was designed to answer a question that most self-improvement systems avoid asking directly: not "how motivated are you?" but "how disciplined are you, based on what you actually do?"